 - Programmatic editorial workflows.
 “Find all draft posts older than 30 days and list them for review” becomes a natural language query.
 AI agents can manage content lifecycle, membership tiers, newsletters, and publishing schedules.

-The landscape splits into five categories: WordPress (the only major CMS with native core integration via the Abilities API), headless CMS platforms (Contentful, Sanity, Strapi, Directus — competing on developer experience and remote MCP), traditional CMS (Ghost, Drupal), website builders (Webflow, Shopify), and developer-focused CMS (Payload CMS, Storyblok).
+The landscape splits into seven categories: WordPress (native core integration via the Abilities API), headless CMS platforms (Contentful, Sanity, Strapi, Directus — competing on developer experience and remote MCP), traditional CMS (Ghost, Drupal), website builders (Webflow, Shopify, Wix — all now with official MCP), e-commerce (Shopify’s four official servers, WooCommerce via WordPress), developer-focused CMS (Payload CMS, Storyblok), and the breakout AI-native CMS category (Cloudflare’s EmDash — 9,400+ stars in two weeks).

 WordPress